 How are the submissions reviewed?

 All submissions are reviewed independently by an expert panel.
-To avoid conflict of interest, this multi-disciplinary panel will not review any entries submitted from their own centres.
+To avoid conflict of interest, this multi-disciplinary panel does not review any entries submitted from their own centres.
 The expert panel allocates points as outlined in the entry form, depending on the completeness and robustness of the information provided.
 They came together in September 2018 to make final decisions on shortlisted entrants.